7 minutes read

 Defining and calling extension functions

 Kotlin has just the right syntactic sugar for it: extension functions.
-Let's rewrite the repeated function as an extension one:
+Let's rewrite the repeated function as an extension function:

 fun String.repeated(): String = this + this